Written By Nik Koulogeorge

 A federal judge denied Harvard's request to dismiss that lawsuit in 2019, suggesting that the policy may be discriminatory.
 That denial, plus the recent Supreme Court ruling, convinced Harvard's administration that they were fighting a losing battle.

-One interesting aspect of Harvard’s policy was the apparent “decimation” of Harvard’s groups for women.
+One interesting aspect of Harvard's policy was the apparent "decimation" of Harvard's groups for women.
 Compared to their longstanding, well-funded, all-male alternatives, more clubs for women have gone co-ed and/or disaffiliated from inter/national affiliations.
-It appears that the willingness of a student to forgo on-campus leadership opportunities depended on the strength of their respective “single-sex” clubs to replace those opportunities.
+It appears that the willingness of a student to forgo on-campus leadership opportunities depended on the strength of their respective "single-sex" clubs to replace those opportunities.
+In other words, Harvard's policy exacerbated the issues of elitism and privilege, problems the policy was intended to eliminate.